-106. We are not convinced that the structure of the Draft Standard, with the majority of its requirements contained within an appendix, will be appropriate for jurisdictional governments to bring into legislation.
+121. We are not convinced that the structure of the draft standard, with the majority of its requirements contained within an appendix, will be appropriate for jurisdictional governments to bring into legislation.
 This may even prove impossible.
 There are extensive links throughout Appendix B to external sources, which mean the document is not remotely self-contained.
-We believe that this leads to a significant risk that the Draft Standard is regarded as unsuitable for the purposes of legislation.
+We believe that this leads to a significant risk that the standard is regarded as unsuitable for the purposes of legislation.